pkmn/engine/src/lib/gen1/README.md

 - **Disable**: Pokémon Showdown can possibly disable moves with 0 PP and lasts 1-6 turns instead of 1-8.
-- **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed when on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to merge except in the case of a Fire-type move thawing a slower Pokémon (which should result in the [Freeze top move selection glitch](https://glitchcity.wiki/Freeze_top_move_selection_glitch)).
+- **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed while on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to act except in the case of a Fire-type move thawing a slower Pokémon (which should result in the [Freeze top move selection glitch](https://glitchcity.wiki/Freeze_top_move_selection_glitch)).
 - **Hyper Beam**: due to improperly implemented selection mechanics, the [Hyper Beam